-34. What happens to my CAREER award if I leave my academic appointment for a position that is neither tenured, tenure-track, nor tenure-track-equivalent; or for a position at a new organization that is not CAREER-eligible?
+38. What happens to my CAREER award if I leave my academic appointment for a position that is neither tenured, tenure-track, nor tenure-track-equivalent; or for a position at a new organization that is not CAREER-eligible?

 The CAREER award must be relinquished in such cases.
-This includes transfer to a university or college outside the U.S. or to a non-academic, non-CAREER-eligible institution.
+This includes transfer to a university or college outside the U.S. or to a non-CAREER-eligible institution.
 In these circumstances, transfer of the CAREER award to a substitute PI is not permissible.

 However, funding may be expended to allow the students or postdoctoral researchers to continue to be supported on the award for the remaining funded year.
 The award would then terminate at the end of that funded year.
-Contact the disciplinary Program Officer as soon you know you will be leaving to inquire about this possibility.
+Contact the disciplinary Program Officer as soon as you know you will be leaving to inquire about this possibility.

-35. What happens to my CAREER award if I am unable to continue the project?
+39. What happens to my CAREER award if I am unable to continue the project due to health/medical/family or other personal issues?

-If the PI is unable to continue work, long-term continued support of the graduate and postdoctoral students supported under the CAREER project may be possible.
+In some very specific cases, where the PI is incapacitated, long-term continued support of the graduate and postdoctoral students supported under the CAREER project may still be possible.
 If the PI's institution provides evidence that other faculty members are willing and able to provide high-caliber mentoring of the students, then the cognizant Program Officer can request that the NSF Division of Grants and Agreements approve the appointment of a substitute PI at the institution for the award with budget modified by elimination of PI salary.
 Support for students and postdoctoral associates (including travel to conferences and other items in the budget) would remain unchanged.
 Such action is most strongly supported when the students can pursue research in projects that are the same as those established by the original PI or in closely-allied areas.